ilbers/isar/doc/technical_overview.md

    schroot rootfs, execute the actual build function `dpkg_runbuild`, and finally unmount again (`dpkg_undo_mounts`).

-   5.1. the `dpkg_runbuild` function of `dpkg.bbclass` runs `build.sh` in the
-        schroot rootfs.
-That performs the following:

-        1. Go to `/home/build/${PN}`

-        2. Run dpkg-buildpackage

-   5.2. the `dpkg_runbuild` function of `dpkg-raw.bbclass` basically runs
-        `dpkg-deb` to construct a Debian package from a folder of files, without compiling anything

 6. Task `do_deploy_deb`: add successfully built packages `${WORKDIR}/*.deb` to the isar-apt repository `${REPO_ISAR_DIR}/${DISTRO}`